 The Company recognises the importance of its environmental responsibilities, monitors its impact on the environment, and designs and implements policies to reduce any damage that might be caused by its activities.
-The Company operates in accordance with the policies described in the Rio Tinto Group Annual Report which does not form part of this report.
-Initiatives designed to minimise the Company's impact on the environment include a recycling policy and minimising the production of waste, which cannot be recycled (both hazardous and non-hazardous).
+The Company operates in accordance with the policies described in the Rio Tinto 2022 Annual Report, which does not form part of this report.